 If you're a covered employee (responsible for the care and supervision of prisoners), you may qualify to receive a supplemental pension in addition to your regular pension until age 62 if you meet eligibility requirements.
-To calculate your pension, figure your straight life pension (final average compensation times 1.5 percent times your years of service) and add it to your supplemental pension (final average compensation times 0.5 percent times your covered years of service).
-The month after you turn age 62, your supplemental pension will stop and you will receive your regular pension only.
+To calculate your pension, figure your straight life pension, which is your final average compensation (FAC) times 1.5% times your years of service (YOS).
+Then add it to your supplemental pension (FAC times 0.5% times your covered YOS).
+The month after you turn age 62, your supplemental pension will stop, and you will receive your regular pension only.

 If you're in the DB/DC Blend plan, you'll still receive your supplemental pension if you meet eligibility requirements when you terminate employment.
-Your FAC and years of service are both determined as of the day before you begin in the DC plan.
+Your FAC and YOS are both determined as of the day before you begin in the Defined Contribution plan.

 After you calculate your straight life benefit, you can go on to figure your pension under any of the survivor options.
 Because covered employees qualify under special eligibility rules, you cannot choose the early reduced benefit or equated plans.

-If you're a conservation officer, your annual pension will be 60 percent of your 2-year FAC.
+If you're a conservation officer, your annual pension will be 60% of your two-year FAC.